 The festival seeks to nurture and grow the country’s reading and writing culture while providing a creative and immersive space for encountering the works of Namibian and African writers, poets, and visual artists.
 It also provides unique learning and creative exchange opportunities through workshops, readings, and performances.

-Each edition of the Doek Literary Festival is led by a design partner that creates the experiential aspects of the festival.
+Every iteration of the Doek Literary Festival is led by a design partner that creates the experiential aspects of the festival.
 Doek chooses a design partner with a proven track record of working with or promoting the arts in Namibia.
 Doek also chooses a venue partner that provides the hosting facilities for the festival.

 The 2022 Doek Literary Festival